Exaii2/blender-creature-limb-drawer/README.md

 - RIGGING

 This tool only creates geometry.
-You could use the skin modifier with reduced vertices to create a base rig.
+You could use the skin modifier on the control structure with reduced vertices to create a base rig.

 # SUGGESTIONS AND FUTURE
 You can contact me in my discord (https://discord.gg/BJr6rT3Cer) for suggestions and troubleshooting.
-I am just starting with this project.

 At some point I might update this with more creature limb sets, maybe add an script to automatically set the collections via a master node.